Wheel Of Fortune

 And then there are the hunters.
 You are responsible for generating your own leads.
-I’ve interviewed salespeople who have said, “Once I get the appointment, I’ll make the sale.”
-But getting that appointment is the most difficult part, especially if you have no other way in.
+I’ve interviewed salespeople who have said, “Once I get the appointment, I'll make the sale.”
+You and every other salesperson.
+Getting that appointment is the most difficult part, especially if you have no other way in.

 The challenge is daunting…think about it.
 Even with those we know well, keeping their focus and attention is often difficult.
 Imagine trying to get someone’s attention who doesn’t know us at all, yet knows our title - salesperson.

 That’s the challenge of a hunter.